 - Scrape down, and stir a little with a spatula, add the chocolate pieces and then pour the liquid batter into the prepared tin.
 Bake for 40-45 minutes or until the sides are set and the very centre, on top, still looks slightly damp.
 A cake tester should come up mainly clean but with a few sticky chocolate crumbs clinging to it.

 - Let it cool for 10 minutes on a wire rack, still in its tin, and then ease the sides of the cake with a small metal spatula and spring it out of the tin.
-Leave to cool completely or eat while still warm with some ice cream, as a pudding.
+Leave to cool completely or eat while still warm with some ice cream.

 Can be made ahead - store in an airtight container in a cool place for 2-3 days or freeze for up to 3 months, wrapped in a double layer of clingfilm, followed by a layer of foil.
 Unwrap and defrost at room temperature for about 3 hours.